NicholasLYang/uptointerpretation/content/posts/rules-of-engagement.md

 in marketing and raising money?
 Do you have industry contacts?
 Are you like, really good at Excel?
 Because ultimately, I'm investing in you as much as the company.
-If I don't think you're worth it, I might just pull a Zuckerberg and steal your idea.l
+If I don't think you're worth it, I might just pull a Zuckerberg and steal your idea.